-- Sender: "no-reply@pa.egov.com" - Subject: "Voter First Name" "Voter Last Name" "County where the voter is registered" - Body of email: The information the voter submitted on the request form, including first name, last name, date of birth, voter's registered address and mail-in address, email and phone number. - Any DOS staff or county board of elections staff who interacts with an eligible voter should be trained to convey information about the accessible remote ballot solution and how to request access to the accessible remote ballot.
+- Sender: "RA-LRWEB-FORM-REQUES@pa.gov" - Subject: Accessible Remote Ballot Request "County where the voter is registered" - Body of email: The information the voter submitted on the request form, including first name, last name, date of birth, voter's registered address and mail-in address, email and phone number. - Any DOS staff or county board of elections staff who interacts with an eligible voter should be trained to convey information about the accessible remote ballot solution and how to request access to the accessible remote ballot.